Toenail fungus

 Thick discolored toenail caused by nail fungus.

 Toenails are more likely than fingernails to be affected by a fungus.
-This is due to being covered by shoes and moist throughout most of the day.
-The warm, sweaty environment is a breeding ground for fungus.
+This is because feet are exposed to moist, sweaty environments in shoes and socks, which are a breeding ground for fungus.

-Dr. Joel Schlessinger, a board-certified dermatologist at Schlessinger MD in Omaha, Nebraska can assess your skincare concerns and provide finger or toenail fungus treatment options.
-He has the medical background to look at all aspects of this condition and work for solutions that will result in improvement.
-Dr. Schlessinger has been a clinical investigator for many toenail fungus drugs and has helped to develop most of the drugs on the market for toenail fungus, so he knows which ones will work best and which aren’t worth trying.
+Dr. Joel Schlessinger and Dr. Daniel Schlessinger, board-certified dermatologists at Schlessinger MD in Omaha, Nebraska can assess your skincare concerns and provide finger or toenail fungus treatment options.
+They have the medical background to look at all aspects of this condition and work for solutions that will result in improvement.
+Drs.
+Joel Schlessinger has been a clinical investigator for many toenail fungus drugs and has helped to develop most of the drugs on the market for toenail fungus, so he knows which ones will work best and which aren’t worth trying.

 Patient reviews